sakerhq/playbook/best-practices/aws-guides/tagging-convention.md

 - Remember that it is easy to modify tags to accommodate changing business requirements, however consider the ramifications of future changes, especially in relation to tag-based access control, automation, or upstream billing reports.

 ## Tagging Naming Conventions
-Due to the 10 tag per-resource limit, a best practice is to combine several of the tag keys and values into compound tags.
+A best practice is to combine several of the tag keys and values into compound tags.
 For example, instead of creating 3 keys called “OwnerName”, “OwnerPhone”, and “OwnerEmail,” the 3 keys could be combined into 1 key called “OwnerContact,” which could contain the compound values of Name, Phone, and Email address using a pipe delimiter (e.g. John Doe|1-555-1212|jdoe@org.com).

 ### Style Rules
 - Tag key names are case-sensitive and can contain mixed-case letters, numbers, underscores, and hyphens.